El Malcriado: The Newspaper

 "El Malcriado" was published every two weeks in both Spanish and English and was sold for only 10 cents.
 The issues covered in the newspaper were topics that were happening to them in real time and people around the world.
 Some issues that were covered were: "The Strike Reaches the Governor...", "We are not water Thieves", "Why are the County Hospitals so Bad?", and "The Boycott covers the Nation".
 Along with these issues being addressed, there were photographs, cartoons, direct quotes from interviews, and even letters sent to Chavez and editors supporting them on everything they are doing.

 Legacy

-Despite its eventual closure, El Malcriado remains a significant symbol of Chicano/a and labor activism.
-Its impact on the Chicano/a Movement, farmworker rights, and social justice causes continues to be felt today.
-The newspaper's commitment to advocacy, its role in uniting farmworkers, and its use of humor, satire, and political commentary made it an influential publication in the fight for civil rights and labor rights.

 An online archive of El Malcriado is available via the Farmworker Documentation Project at University of California, San Diego.

+In March 2026, The New York Times published an investigation alleging that Chávez had sexually abused multiple women over decades, including minors; UFW co-founder Dolores Huerta, whose organizing work had been prominently featured in El Malcriado, was among those who came forward.
+The revelations prompted scholars and activists to call for greater recognition of the many other individuals who contributed to the farmworker movement, several of whom, including Huerta, had used El Malcriado as a platform.